Canadian Aesthetics Expo

-Badges are to be picked up at the registration desk (Lobby of Metropolitan Ballroom) on move-in day and/or first day of event.
-Badges are printed at time of pick-up and each person must present a photo ID in order to receive a badge.
+Badges are to be picked up at the registration desk (Lobby of Metropolitan Ballroom) on move-in day and/or the first day of the event.
+Badges are printed at the time of pick-up and each person must present a photo ID in order to receive a badge.
 Exhibitors can only pick up their own badges.

 If you lose or forget your badge, you will be required to purchase a new badge at $75.00 each.